aws-samples/aws-waf-classic-workshop/README.md

 ## Introduction

-The goal of this workshop is to introduce the AWS Web Application Firewall (WAF) and the WAF Security Automations Solution.
+This workshop introduces AWS WAF and the AWS WAF Security Automations solution.

-The AWS Web Application Firewall (WAF) enables customers to create rules to block common attack patterns, administered via APIs.
+The AWS WAF enables customers to create rules to block common attack patterns, administered via APIs.
 The Security Automation Solution extends WAF by deploying a set of preconfigured rules to protect applications.
 These rules can be customised for your application.

 ## Learning Objectives